MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-intro.md

 - Simple voice and text chat, with facilities for transcribing and narrating communication for a more accessible end-user experience.
 - Aides for detecting and managing network congestion, as well as for migrating game state.

-XIM is the simplest multiplayer solution available through the Xbox Live Multiplayer Platform, but also the least customizable and is only suited for P2P games.
+XIM is the simplest multiplayer solution available through the Xbox Live Multiplayer features, but also the least customizable and is only suited for P2P games.
 For more information about XIM, see [Xbox Integrated Multiplayer](xbox-integrated-multiplayer.md).